BZoennchen/supercollider-book/_sources/chapters/supercollider/pattern.md

 ### Custom Instrument

-Of course, we can use our own ``SynthDef``, i.e., synth.
+Of course, we can use our own ``SynthDef``, i.e., custom instrument.
-To use all the nice predefined parameters, our ``SynthDef`` has to use the correct arguments and we have to name them as intended.
+To use all the excellent predefined parameters, our ``SynthDef`` has to use the correct arguments, and we have to name them as intended.

-For the rest of this section we work with the following synth:
+For the rest of this section, we work with the following synth:

 ```isc
 (